HospitalRun/hospitalrun.io/beta/index.md

 ---
 title: HospitalRun Prerelease Beta
-layout: demo
+layout: default
 ---

 # We're launching a private Beta this August!

 After months of early field testing, we're hoping to launch a 3-month beta of HospitalRun this August.

 Beta candidates need to apply for access to the official beta.
 You can do that by signing up for this email list.